ayshaax/reproducible_research/README.md

 - **S**ocial connections:
 - **T**rust:

-## Best practices for code and data sharing
+## Best practices for code and data

 - Keep it simple
 - Annotate your code